logeecom/woocommerce/src/readme.txt

 = 3.8.6 =
 * Fix issue with HTML Product description
+* Mark compatibility with WordPress 6.5.3 and WooCommerce 8.9.1

 = 3.8.5 =
 * Fix error when trying to get additional image URLs